Dorianhgn/AIF-Instructions/docs/1-api-backend/api.md

 -----

-**Next Step:** Now that our API works locally, we need to package it so it can run anywhere.
-In the next part, we will learn about **Docker**.
+**Next Step:** Now that our API works locally, we need to create a user-friendly interface.
+In the next part, we will build a simple web UI using **Gradio** that interacts with this API.
+After that, we will Dockerize both the API and the UI for easy deployment!